BillClintonAglomasa/code_practice/SE/Python/Learn_Python_Hardway/Exercise_1/README.md

-This host assignments submitted for week two in Python for Everybody course on coursera.
+This directory host assignments submitted for the Book, "Learning Python the Hardway".

-1. First assignment
+1. ex1.py
-This file prints a sentence to the screen using the print function
+This file introduces how to use the print function in python